Keep being updated with phanganist.com by following our Facebook page.

 Restaurants and hotels show the highest unemployment rate

 In the second quarter, the amount of unemployed people in the hospitality and restaurant businesses was around 84,000.
 While other services companies stood at 91,000.
+At the same time, the highest unemployment rate in hotels and restaurants was 2.9 per cent.
+Construction and electronics followed by 2.8% at 2%.

 Mr Yunyong said the unemployed are largely made up of graduates aged 15-24.